 Family Health Centers of San Diego intends to be a leader in combating the spread of the coronavirus in our beautiful community, and we need your help.

 First, let me tell you about the work we are doing to fight this pandemic, then more about what you can do.

-- We are implementing systems now to segregate sick patients from well persons and screening patients from tents in our parking lots, or at the entrance of our clinics, to decrease virus spread to other patients and our health care workers.
+- We’ve implemented systems to segregate sick patients from well persons and are screening patients from tents in our parking lots, or at the entrance of our clinics, to decrease virus spread to other patients and our health care workers.

 - When we need to call for emergencies, we bring patients outside so that only one responder will need PPE instead of four; in this way, we help firefighters and paramedics in preserving their masks and gloves (Personal Protective Equipment [PPE]).